Forceflow/twitter_blocklist_exporter/README.md

 * At the bottom, it says **Access Token and Secret for @youraccountname**.
 Click **Generate**.
 * Copy these values, these are `ACCESS_TOKEN` and `ACCESS_TOKEN_SECRET`
 * Done!
 Copy `keys.json.example` to `keys.json` and fill in the `API_KEY`, `API_KEY_SECRET`, `ACESS_TOKEN` and `ACCESS_TOKEN_SECRET` values.

+# Todo
+* Markdown / Json export (maybe with upload integration to pastebin or elsewhere)
+* Blocklist importing, if feasible
+* Parsing of blocks.js from the Twitter Archive dump, for people who don't want to generate API keys